codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 are 2 way to write a comment in JavaScript:
 - Start your comment with two slashes `//` and all the characters afterward to the end of the line will be considered as comment.
-- If you want to write a multiple-line comment, you can enclose it like we do in
+- If you want to write a multi-lines comment, you can enclose text like we do in
 CSS: `/* comment goes here */`.

 That's it.
 Good bye!